monarch-initiative/monarch-legacy/README.md

 See [bin/README.md](bin/README.md).

-## Non-bundled use of `require.js`

-When env variable USE_BUNDLE is set to the value '0', which we will call non-bundled or Legacy Mode, the Monarch UI uses [RequireJS](http://requirejs.org) to load various JS files and modules, and to ensure they are loaded in the correct order.

-The file `requireconfig.js` is included via `monarch_base.mustache` by RequireJS and this file contains a set of `require` statements that include other JS files used by the Monarch front-end.

-The default (as of Jan 15, 2016) is that Monarch operates in Bundled Mode unless `USE_BUNDLE=0`.

 ## New UI Tools and Bundling Instructions

 By default, when you run the Monarch server via `./start-server.sh`, Monarch will operate in bundled mode.
 This means that when the web server delivers a page (e.g., `/page/about`), it will invoke a particular handler in `lib/monarch/web/webapp.js` and that handler (`pageByPageHandler`, in this example) will generate a custom HTML page by expanding a set Mustache templates and streaming the result back to the web browser.
 The custom HTML page includes CSS and JS file references that support the particular page being delivered.